shravannambiar/Deploying-a-machine-learning-model-into-production-using-Android-and-Flask/README.md

 * shr.py this is actual flask web server file responsible to process the data and model is loaded in this file.
 * temp1.py this file contains the class that is responsible for feature engineering the test data(couldn't think of a better name then).
 # Working of the server
-* In flask there are different routes you can take using the 'ipaddress:portnumber' and for any defined route you have an function associated with it this function will be called if user goes to that route.
+* In flask there are different routes you can take using the 'ipaddress:portnumber' and for any defined route you have an function associated with it, this function will be called if user goes to that route.
-* As you can see in shr.py line 16 , when no route is specified then a function which displays a "Hello" message is  called when a route 'ipaddress:portnumber/api' is mentoned then another function is called.
+* As you can see in shr.py line 16 , when no route is specified then a function which displays a "Hello" message is  called and when a route 'ipaddress:portnumber/api' is mentoned then another function is called.
 * Since data is passed as json format , whenever /api is called then a json must be sent else eror is thrown.
-* After a json is recieved ,all the string datatypes are converted into numeric if any  it is then converted into pandas DataFrame from where all the feature engineering steps are taken place , then ultimately a predicted value in json format is sent to the android app.
+* After a json is recieved ,all the string datatypes are converted into numeric if any,  it is then converted into pandas DataFrame from where all the feature engineering steps are taken place , then ultimately a predicted value in json format is sent to the android app.
 ## Working of the App
 * The android app is sending a json data and is expecting a json reply from the server.
 * I am using volley which is a network library which makes networking for android apps fast and easy.